Men Vitality Hub

 Who Might Benefit From the Higher Dose?

-The higher dose isn't intended for everyone starting on Wegovy.
-Patients typically begin at 0.25 mg weekly and titrate up slowly to minimize side effects.
-The 7.2 mg dose would presumably be reserved for those who have already tolerated and responded to lower doses but need more aggressive intervention.
+The higher dose isn't for everyone just starting on Wegovy.
+Most start at 0.25 mg weekly and work their way up to avoid side effects.
+The 7.2 mg dose seems suited for those who've done well with the lower doses but could use a bigger boost.

 Honestly, this is where the clinical picture gets complicated.
 Some people are naturally more sensitive to semaglutide.
 Some tolerate it exceptionally well.
 The right dose is deeply individual.